ifs-ke/imanifinancialservices-guru/README.md

     - Add, edit, and delete data in each section.
     - Import/Export data using CSV files.
     - Use the weekly review feature to add comments to transactions and journal entries.
+    - Share weekly reviews with other users for collaboration.

 ## Features